Charlotte Ross (journalist)

-Charlotte Ross is a British journalist, and the acting editor of the Evening Standard since October 2021.
-She follows Emily Sheffield as only the fourth woman to cover this job in the Kensington newsroom of the London free-sheet with a circulation of 493,000.
+Charlotte Ross is a British journalist, and was acting editor of the Evening Standard from October 2021 until October 2022.
+She followed Emily Sheffield as only the fourth woman to cover this job in the Kensington newsroom of the London free-sheet with a circulation of 493,000.
 She joined the Evening Standard in 2006 after holding various executive roles in newspapers and magazines, becoming its deputy editor in 2017 and publisher in 2020 to combine editorial and commercial strategy.

 Early life

-Ross took an MA in English Language and Literature from the University of Glasgow.
-Between 1992-1994 she was involved with the feminist magazine Harpies and Quines, founded by a Glasgow-based collective.
+Ross earned an MA in English Language and Literature from the University of Glasgow.
+From 1992 to 1994, she was involved with the feminist magazine Harpies and Quines, founded by a Glasgow-based collective.